MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 Built on a **transient context architecture**, the driver eliminates unnecessary persistent state, improving efficiency and reliability.
 Control functions such as **UPS power, reboot, calibration, and alarm testing** are safely gated behind an automatic 30-minute enable timeout to prevent unintended actions.

-All events and telemetry are fully **Rule Machine and webCoRE compatible**, enabling precise automation and monitoring with minimal resource overhead.
+All events and telemetry are fully **Rule Machine and WebCoRE compatible**, enabling precise automation and monitoring with minimal resource overhead.

 ---